Eschatologue/CM_wiki/docs/class/ranger/index.md

 Your training with weapons allows you to use the mastery properties of two kinds of weapons of your choice with which you have proficiency, such as Longbows and Shortswords.

-Whenever you finish a Long Rest, you can change the kinds of weapons you chose.
+Whenever you finish a Long Rest, you can do one of the following:

+***Change Weapon.*** You can change the kinds of weapons you chose.
 For example, you could switch to using the mastery properties of Scimitars and Longswords.

+***Replace Weapon Mastery^HB^.*** You can choose any of the kinds of Mastery weapons you’re using and replace the Mastery property of each with another Mastery property.
+The chosen kind of weapon must qualify for the new property.
+For example, you could replace the Longsword’s Sap property with the Push property.

 ### Level 2: Deft Explorer